EhabAnshad/aws-elemental-speke-drm-docs/doc_source/speke-api-specification.md

 This is the REST API specification for Secure Packager and Encoder Key Exchange \(SPEKE\)\.
 Use this specification to write a REST API for your digital rights management \(DRM\) system key server that is compatible with AWS Elemental encoders\.

 In a video streaming workflow, the encryption engine communicates with the DRM system key store to request content keys\.
 These keys are highly sensitive, so it is critical that the key store and encryption engine establish a highly secure, trusted communication channel\.
+You can encrypt the content keys in the document for more secure, end\-to\-end encryption\.

 This specification addresses the following goals:
 + Define a simple, trusted, highly secure interface that DRM vendors and customers can use to integrate with AWS Elemental products when content encryption is required\.